OpenSourceDementia/Meeting1/README.md

-# Meeting1
-Organisation of First Meeting of Open Source Dementia
+This repository is dedicated to the planning and organisation of the first meeting of Open Source Dementia.
+Key progress will be placed here, with detailed planning on the wiki (tab above).